celery/celery/docs/faq.rst

 Isn't using `pickle` a security concern?
 ----------------------------------------

-**Answer**: Yes, indeed it is.
+**Answer**: Yes, indeed it's.

-You are right to have a security concern, as this can indeed be a real issue.
+You're right to have a security concern, as this can indeed be a real issue.
-It is essential that you protect against unauthorized access to your broker, databases and other services transmitting pickled data.
+It's essential that you protect against unauthorized access to your broker, databases and other services transmitting pickled data.

-Note that this is not just something you should be aware of with Celery, for example also Django uses pickle for its cache client.
+Note that this isn't just something you should be aware of with Celery, for example also Django uses pickle for its cache client.

 For the task messages you can set the :setting:`task_serializer`